OtidoPeter/Dummy-banking-app/README.md

-A simple and basic banking app
+A banking app that asks the user in the command line which operation they would like to perform.